The Adventure in Staying: My Plea to the Wandering Workforce

 From job to job, from relationship to relationship, from hobby to hobby, my generation wanders about looking for purpose.
 There is a constant unsettling because we have such an insatiable craving for “new”.
 And while we also deeply long for life to have meaning, we have resorted to looking for it instead of creating it.
 This is especially true in the workplace.

-Now, this is by no means a Millennial-bashing post.
-There are many qualities in Millennials that I find incredibly redemptive.
+I love my generation, and there are many qualities in Millennials that I find incredibly redemptive.
 However, I believe one area that this propensity for wandering has grievously compromised is loyalty.

 Maybe you're a Millennial saying that you're already committed at your current job.
 And my response to you would be, "okay, but are you loyal?"

-This is a critical distinction because loyalty and commitment are vastly different.
+This is a critical distinction, because loyalty and commitment are vastly different.

 Commitment is transactional.
 An employer, for example, agrees to pay you a certain amount of money in exchange for your expertise, experience, and contribution.
 If you show up to work on time, perform the duties within your job definition, and consistently make productive use of your hours, you are committed.
 Fulfilling commitments within a relationship is like putting money into an account with no interest.
 You’re keeping the account positive, no doubt, but there’s no strategy for what this account (relationship) could grow to be in the future.